Professor Godfrey Kyazze

 About me

-I joined the Faculty of Science and Technology in 2009 as a Lecturer in Bioprocess Technology.
-My BSc degree was in Industrial Chemistry from Makerere University, Uganda, after which I worked as a Production Chemist at Kampala Pharmaceutical Industries (1996) Ltd. I then returned to Makerere University as an Assistant Lecturer in Industrial Chemistry.
-In 2003 I completed my MSc (Batch Process Engineering from Loughborough University, UK.)
+I joined the then Faculty of Science and Technology in 2009 as a Lecturer in Bioprocess Technology.
+My BSc degree was in Industrial Chemistry from Makerere University, Uganda, after which I initially worked as a Production Chemist at Kampala Pharmaceutical Industries (1996) Ltd. I then returned to Makerere University as an Assistant Lecturer in Industrial Chemistry.
+In 2003, I completed my MSc (Batch Process Engineering) at Loughborough University, UK.

-For my PhD I investigated the fermentative production of hydrogen from carbohydrate-rich substrates which I completed in 2007 from the Sustainable Environment Research Centre, University of Glamorgan, UK (now University of South Wales).
+For my PhD, I investigated the fermentative production of hydrogen from carbohydrate-rich substrates, which I completed in 2007 at the Sustainable Environment Research Centre, University of Glamorgan, UK (now University of South Wales).
 I stayed at Glamorgan for postdoctoral studies investigating the enhancement of hydrogen production from fermentation end products using microbial electrolysis cells.
 I also have a Postgraduate Certificate in Higher Education obtained from the University of Westminster in 2012.

 Teaching

-As a Reader of Bioprocess Technology, I teach a range of subjects related to the design, optimisation, and operation of bioprocesses used in various industries such as pharmaceuticals, food and beverages, agriculture, and environmental biotechnology.
+As a Professor of Sustainable Bioprocess Engineering, I teach various subjects related to the design, optimisation, and operation of bioprocesses used in various industries such as pharmaceuticals, foods and beverages, and especially environmental biotechnology.
 I have previously taught Mathematics for Biochemical Engineering, Bioprocess Design, Biochemical Unit Operations, and Bioprocess Modelling.
-I am currently the module leader for 1) Fermentation Technology, 2) Industrial and Environmental Biotechnology, 3) Exploring the Microbial World, and 4) Applied Biotechnology.
+I am currently the module leader for Fermentation Technology and Sustainable Biotechnology and also contribute to teaching microbiology (Exploring the Microbial World module) and biotechnology (Applied Biotechnology module).
 I am also the course leader for our MSc Applied Biotechnology and supervise research projects for undergraduate and graduate students.

 Research